 The best fishing backpack is more than a place to store your phone, keys, and wallet.
 It’s your companion on the water keeping your gear safe and dry when things start to go South.
-The bass fishing backpacks of today are much more than storage.
+The fishing bags of today are much more than storage.

 These backpacks contain rod holders, coolers, drinking water tanks, and even LED lights.
 There are many brands to choose from, but no need to worry.
 We did all the leg work for you.
 After hours of research and consulting with the experts, we’ve put together a list of the 13 best fishing backpacks that will last you the rest of your fishing career.

 Our Reviews Of The Best Fishing Backpacks